-In the first semester of the third year students can choose between study abroad and minor offered by the UT.
+In the first semester of the third year students can choose between study abroad, an internship and a minor offered by the UT.
 Students that choose study abroad can select a partner university in or outside Europe.
 More information on study abroad is given on the UT study abroad website.